-- Substitution: Teachers or students can use Tiki-Toki create a timeline through the Internet instead of drawing it on a piece of paper or on a white board.
+- Substitution: Students can use Tiki-Toki create a timeline through the Internet instead of drawing it on a piece of paper or on a white board.

-- Augmentation: Teachers or students can use Tiki-Toki to create more interactive timelines with the functionalities that enable them to integrate image and video into it.
+- Augmentation: Students can use Tiki-Toki to create more interactive timelines with the functionalities that enable them to integrate image and video.

-- Modification: Teachers or event planners can use Tiki-Toki to create a timeline to manage a project or map out a plan in a more easy-to-digest and visual way.
+- Modification: Students can use Tiki-Toki to create a timeline to manage a project or map out a plan in a more easy-to-digest and visual way.